 Our size and scope of activity are great strengths, but they can create operational silos that become barriers to the most effective deployment of resources.
-While respecting unique programmatic needs, we will leverage our collective institutional resources to support cross-institutional initiatives that advance our strategic priorities; reduce barriers to operational efficiency; and align the university's fiscal, physical, technological and human resources to support our minimizing food waste in dining halls to generating power for our city-sized campus with the help of the largest solar carport array in North America.
-We also offer more than 600 courses incorporating sustainability into the curriculum or experiential learning.
+While respecting unique programmatic needs, we will leverage our collective institutional resources to support crossinstitutional initiatives that advance our strategic priorities; reduce barriers to operational efficiency; and align the university's fiscal, physical, technological and human resources to support our pursuit of excellence, advance equity and amplify our impact.
+Engaged alumni, donors and friends are vital to our long-term sustainability.
+MSU is fortunate to have more than 1 million alumni, friends, corporations, foundations and organizations connected with the institution.
+These MSU ambassadors and supporters provide student internships and hire graduates, serve as guest speakers and advise on class projects, help recruit new students, serve their communities under the Spartan banner and advocate across the globe for issues important to our students and the future of higher education and leading research universities.